jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 If you have 40 tree source or support files, then you can run from 2 up to 40 threads in parallel.

 Note that there is a difference between the number of *threads* or processes that SumTrees runs, and the number of *processors* or cores available on your machine or in your given hardware context.
-When running SumTrees in multithreaded mode, you can specify *any* number of *threads* up to the number of support files, even if the number threads greatly exceeds the number *processors* available.
+When running SumTrees in multithreaded mode, you can specify *any* number of *threads* up to the number of support files, even if the number of threads greatly exceeds the number *processors* available.
 For example, you might have an octo-core machine available, which means that you have 8 processors available.
 If your analysis has 40 independent support files, you can invoke SumTrees with 40 parallel threads::